Therapeutic Ultrasound For Improved Injury Healing

-Many musculoskeletal practitioners such as Chiropractors & Physiotherapist’s utilize Therapeutic Ultrasound to assist overall rehabilitation duration and tissue healing.
+Musculoskeletal practitioners such as Chiropractors & Physiotherapist’s utilize Therapeutic Ultrasound to assist rehabilitation and tissue healing.
 Ultrasound therapy uses sound waves to treat medical problems, particularly inflammation arising from sports injuries such as sprains, strains, tendonitis, bursitis and disc injuries.
-The technique sees the practitioner apply gel to the Ultrasound instrument as well as the skin of the effected area.
-The practitioner then manipulates various settings such as length of treatment as well as ultrasound frequency which is dependent upon whether the problem is acute, sub-acute or chronic in nature.
+Your practitioner applies gel to the Ultrasound instrument as well as the skin of the effected area.
+The practitioner then alters settings such as length of treatment as well as ultrasound frequency which is dependent upon whether the problem is acute, sub-acute or chronic.
 Therapeutic Ultrasound has been shown to be effective in enhancing tissue healing, reducing tissue tightness, improving local blood flow as well as breaking down scar tissue formation.
 Therapeutic Ultrasound works by generating a piezoelectric effect caused by vibration of crystals which are situated within the instrument head.
 These ultrasound waves penetrate through tissue to achieve a desired effect of the practitioner.

 What Conditions Can Therapeutic Ultrasound Help?

-Given the wide ranging benefits of ultrasound therapy there are many conditions and clinical problems which respond extremely favorably following treatment.
+Given the wide ranging benefits of ultrasound therapy there are many conditions which respond favorably following treatment.
 Without doubt the most common musculoskeletal complaints which Therapeutic ultrasound is used for are soft tissue injuries such as tendinopathies, swelling and muscle tightness.

 - Achilles Tendinopathy